hakyimlab/scPrediXcan/README.md

 #
 ### Setup and installation
 scPrediXcan mainly requires Python, Nextflow and some deep learning packages like Pytorch and Tensorflow.
-You can install all the packages and softwares needed by creating a new conda environment named **scPrediXcan** using scPrediXcan_env.yml file.
+You can install all the packages and softwares needed by creating a new conda environment named **scPrediXcan** using scPrediXcan_env.yml file if you are using a Linux system.
+If you are using a MacOS system, use scPrediXcan_mac_env.yml.
 ```bash
 conda env create -f scPrediXcan_env.yml
 conda activate scPrediXcan